Huntington, West Virginia: Cityscape

-Huntington's central business district is directly between the Ohio River and the CSX Railroad track, east of the Robert C. Byrd Bridge, and west of Hal Greer Blvd (16th Street).
+Huntington's central business district is directly between the Ohio River and the CSX Railroad tracks, east of the Robert C. Byrd Bridge, and west of Hal Greer Blvd (16th Street).
 There are also 2 smaller business districts: "Old Central City", well known for its antique shops, and one in Guyandotte.
 The city also has a wealth of architecture, including Gothic, Art Deco, and Edwardian Renaissance, along with many Craftsman, Colonial, Classical, and Tudor Revival homes.

 Shortly after Pullman Square was constructed, the city began upgrading the streetscape on 9th Street and the "Old Main Corridor" section of 4th Avenue.
 9th Street was formerly known as the Ninth Street Plaza and was closed to vehicle traffic for years, which effectively killed most businesses there.
 Once anchored by Pullman Square on the north end, the old plaza was removed in 2006 and 9th Street has once again begun attracting businesses.
 The section of Fourth Avenue that connects downtown to Marshall University, known as the "Old Main Corridor", was also upgraded.
 The corridor was upgraded with new lighting, artistic and pedestrian-friendly design concepts, and bicycle lanes.

 Marshall University purchased the old Anderson-Newcomb/Stone & Thomas Building, which was built in 1902, with the intent of converting that historic structure into a state-of-the-art visual arts center.
 The goal being to raise the college's presence as an innovative institution, give the visual art program more space to expand, and afford students more opportunities to become engaged in community initiatives and improve the quality of life for everyone in the city.

 Since its founding as the western terminus of the C&O Railroad, Huntington has served as a major break of bulk point between rail traffic and the Ohio River/Mississippi River watershed.
 The Huntington Division is still the largest in the CSX Transportation network.
 A large portion of the division's revenue comes from hauling coal out of the coalfields of West Virginia and Eastern Kentucky.
 The Huntington District is the largest of 10 operating divisions on the network.
 It serves the states of Kentucky, Tennessee, Virginia, West Virginia and Ohio.
 CSX's Huntington Division main office is in the historic former C&O passenger station downtown.

 Several heavy industrial plants line the Ohio River and the Guyandotte River including the Port of Huntington-Tristate, the largest port in West Virginia and the 17th-largest in the United States.
 It is the nation's second largest inland port.
 Included in the port's area is 100 mi of the Ohio River from the mouth of the Scioto River in Portsmouth, Ohio to the northern border of Gallia County, Ohio, 9 mi of the Big Sandy River, and 90 mi of the Kanawha River.

 Neighborhoods

 Huntington is commonly divided into four main sections.
-The north/south divider is the CSX railroad tracks, while the east/west divider is First Street.
+The north-south divider is the CSX railroad tracks, while the east/west divider is First Street.
 Within those sections, there are many neighborhoods, including: